Calima (Saharan sand)

 Calima or Kalima is a term used to describe a meteorological phenomenon that occurs when fine sand and dust particles from the Sahara are lifted into the atmosphere and transported by prevailing winds.

-It usually happens in the summer and lasts 3-5 days.
+It usually happens in the summer and lasts 3–5 days.

+Record-breaking historical episodes (with PM2.5 and PM10 in Spain and Portugal exceeding WHO safe limits 10-fold or more) have been recorded in the winter and early spring.

 Meteorological causes

 The primary cause of Kalima is the movement of air masses over the Sahara.
 The region near the surface in the Sahara undergoes strong warming through heat transfer from the underlying layer.
 This extreme diurnal warming creates instability in the lowest layer of the atmosphere, warming and drying the air near the surface and cooling while humidifying the air near the top of the layer through convective mixing.

 The desert's arid environment causes the soil to become fine and easily lifted by strong winds, such as those associated with the Harmattan or the trade winds.
 These winds can lift millions of tons of sand and dust into the atmosphere, creating a dense, suspended cloud that can travel thousands of kilometers.
 Some of clouds of sand reach up to 6,000 meters in altitude.
 The raised dust can then move in the eastward atmospheric circulation while being captured above a marine inversion as it passes over the ocean, reaching the Canary Islands.